bvibber/ogv.js/readme.md

 The Makefile in this project fetches a local copy of the SDK, which is not conveniently packaged.

-Building the Flash shim is known to work on Mac OS X and Linux.
+Building the Flash shim is known to work on Mac OS X and Linux, or on Windows 10 with Cygwin shell plus native Java/Ant.

 Build prerequisites: